Lerie82/api/README.md

 # About this Repo
 This project is a compilation of API that I use on my websites and in my applications.
 Some API is available from vendors in huge packages or classes that I do not need.
 Sometimes I only need a few API from here and there.
 This repository is not meant to implement ALL of the API from a given source.

+The API featured in this repository all use the REST API method.

 ## API
 The Api class lets you set api keys and urls and then get the data back.